mx-psi/fa-scraper/docs/CONTRIBUTING.md

 5. Ensure the required status checks pass: if you think they are wrong make a comment about it so that I can manually check it.

-To build and install locally you can use `poetry install`, then do `poetry run fa-scrapper <options>`.
+To build and install locally you can use `poetry install`, then do `poetry run fa-scraper <options>`.

 ## Things that will not be merged

-I will **not** merge or implement any feature that makes it significantly easier for someone to use fa-scrapper to scrape data from many FilmAffinity users indiscriminately.
+I will **not** merge or implement any feature that makes it significantly easier for someone to use fa-scraper to scrape data from many FilmAffinity users indiscriminately.